 Once the three kinds of requirements have been satisfied, the remainder of the minimum of 120 credit hours required for graduation are general electives.
 Contact college advisors for assistance in selecting elective courses.

-Source URL: http://catalog.asu.edu/policies/new_college
+Source URL: http://catalog.asu.edu/policies/new college

-College of Nursing and Health Innovation Policies
+Nursing and Health Innovation, College of